- Amyotrophic lateral sclerosis (ALS) and multiple sclerosis (MS) are neurodegenerative diseases that impact the central nervous system.

 For people with ALS, symptoms remain largely physical.
 In fact, mental function remains intact even when ALS has claimed most of a person’s physical capabilities.

 MS is an autoimmune disease.
 Autoimmune diseases occur when the immune system mistakenly attacks normal, healthy parts of the body as if they were foreign and dangerous.
-In the case of MS, the body mistakes myelin — a protective sheath that coats the outside of the nerves — for an invader and tries to destroy it.
+In the case of MS, the body mistakes myelin for an invader and tries to destroy it.
+Myelin is a protective sheath that coats the outside of the nerves.

-ALS is not an autoimmune disease and its cause is largely unknown.
-However, according to the Mayo Clinic, some possible causes may be:
+ALS is not an autoimmune disease, and its cause is largely unknown.
+Some possible causes may include:

 - gene mutation